Octane Lighting

 The Toon Directional and Toon Point lights are covered in the Using Toon Shading topic.

-By default, all light you see in an OctaneRender scene when you first add geometry is generated by a white texture.
-When you add an Environment node to the scene, it overrides the white light.
+The default illumination in an Octane scene is generated by a white texture.
+When an Environment node is added to the scene, it overrides the white light.
 Adding a black texture environment to the scene creates a dark environment.
 You can then add geometry with emissive textures or a high dynamic range texture (or both) to light the scene.
 Figure 2 shows an object lit using an emissive texture applied to a polygon plane.
 A black texture environment is used to black out the background lighting.

 Figure 2: An object is lit using an emissive texture applied to a polygon plane